evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_35_e-tron/_index.md

 ## Performance

-The Audi Q4 35 e-tron has a maximum power of 125KW (170hp).
+The Audi Q4 Sportback 35 e-tron has a maximum power of 125KW (170hp).
 The total torque is 310nm.
 The 0-100km/h sprint (0-62mph) is performed in 9 seconds.
 The top speed is 160 kph.

 ## Battery, range, and charging

 The battery has a gross capacity of 55kWh and a net capacity of 51,5kWh, meaning you have a 3,5kWh buffer for protection.
 (6,4%).
-Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 357 to 323 km (222-201 mi).
+Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 349 to 317 km (217-197 mi).
 Bigger wheels are an example of an option that increases consumption and reduces range.
-The consumption is between 14,4kWh/100km for the basic version and 15,9kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 14,8kWh/100km for the basic version and 16,2kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 125kW.
 A full charge from 0 - 100% would take 44 minutes, while a more common scenario of 10-80% would take 24 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 57% resulting in an actual charge speed including time loss on 81kW.
 Each charge session would take 19 minutes and 21 seconds.